-The only limitation is that you can’t stream to as many destinations as you want, at least at the same time.
+The only limitation is that you can’t stream to as many destinations as you want, at least not at the same time.
 This problem can cause a significant hurdle creators need to overcome.

-Let’s say a content creator — a marketer, gaming streamer, artist, religious streamer — wants to do a live Q&A session.
+Let’s say a content creator — a marketer, gaming streamer, artist, or religious streamer — wants to do a live Q&A session.
 This is a very engaging type of live content, so it makes sense to publish it on every network the content creator uses.

 However, if the content creator can stream live video to only one network at a time, they have a choice to make.
-They can either do a separate Q&A session for each platform, or they can do it live on only one platform, and then publish a recording on every other platform they use.
+They can either do a separate Q&A session for each platform, or they can do it live on only one platform and then publish a recording on every other platform they use.
 It’s a choice between sacrificing a huge chunk of time or failing to reach their whole audience in the most engaging way.